ddonvan/Munchies/README.md

 ## Contact Information:
-For further assistance or inquiries, feel free to contact the project maintainers via email or any other specified communication channels.
+For further assistance or inquiries, feel free to contact the team members via email.